iknowjason/jupyterGPULab/README.md

 * **Monitor your billing dashboard.** Use the AWS Cost Explorer to track your spending in near-real-time.

 ## Requirements and Setup

-You will need a Hugging Face account https://huggingface.co/.
-Generate a free Hugging Face API / access token.

 **Tested with:**